No shadow No stars No moon No cars

 At the heart of this course on the “uncanny,” lies the interpreting of dreams.
 The basis of Freud’s theory is the actual case histories, patient’s dreams, literary texts and artistic images.
 Each of these “dreams” intrigues him, and Freud is trying to help us to understand them.
 In order to make the dreams we are sharing your own in the early twenty-first century, you are asked to create a “Book of Dream Analyses” over the course of the semester.
 These entries may be typed into a Word document or may be neatly handwritten.
 If you choose to handwrite them, you will need to photograph your entries and upload the images as .pdfs to Canvas.

 This book is intended to allow you a less formal and more personal way of interacting with varied works drawn from so many different dreamers.
-While less formal than an essay, this assignment is not a private journal and will be evaluated for content based on the posted rubric which emphasizes analysis and argument.
-The goal of the assignment is two-fold:
+While less formal than an essay, it is not a private journal and will be evaluated for content based on the posted rubric which emphasizes analysis and argument.
+Please use the “5-Step CAD Process and Diagnostic” to help you compose each entry.
+Please remember that the 5 steps are a pre-writing process, and that you will only submit a final integrated paragraph.

 - It replaces reading quizzes and allows you to demonstrate that you are current in your reading.
 While you may refer to the visual materials on the syllabus, your primary focus should be the reading.